American Sniper: Historical accuracy

+In the film, Kyle decides to join the navy after watching the 1998 United States embassy bombings on TV.
+In reality, this did not contribute to his decision.

 Prop baby

 One aspect of the film that received negative comment was its use of a fake baby doll in one scene, which was said to look obviously artificial and that it was a distraction to critics and viewers.
 In at least one media screening of the film, the audience laughed out loud at how artificial the doll appeared.
 When discussing the film's prospects for winning an Academy Award, Fandango critic Dave Karger said, "The reason why American Sniper is not going to win is because of the plastic baby."
 In The Telegraph, journalist Mark Harris said, "That plastic baby is going to be rationalised by Eastwood auteur cultists until the end of days."
 In response, screenwriter Jason Hall replied, "Hate to ruin the fun but real baby #1 showed up with a fever.
 Real baby #2 was no show.
 [Clint voice] 'Gimme the doll, kid.'"

 Top ten lists

 American Sniper was listed on many critics' top ten lists.